acao56/Papa-Murphys/README.md

 $ npm install # "sudo npm install" if you're on macOS or Linux
 ```

-Configure information inside the `config.example.json` be sure to rename it to `config.json` when you're done.
+Configure information inside the `config.json`.
 More information about configuring your script can be found at google.com